Packerson/Packerson/README.md

 - 🌱 I’m currently learning Python, Flask, Django, postgreSQL
 - 💞️ I’m looking to collaborate as python developer or work with databases
 -    I'm interested chess, jogging and bushcraft
-- 📫 How to reach me : pawe.91.kaczmarek@gmail.com or by Github
+- 📫 How to reach me : pawe.91.kaczmarek@gmail.com or by Github or https://www.linkedin.com/in/pawe%C5%82-kaczmarek-09a53717b/

 <!---